curedao/curedao-wiki/dfda.md

 # 📚 Libraries Used

-[Data Storage, Authorization and Sharing](https://github.com/yash-deore/sshr-hackfs) - Lit Programmable Key Pairs (PKPs) for access control over protected health information (PHI) with data storage on Ceramic.
+Data Storage, Authorization and Sharing - Lit Programmable Key Pairs (PKPs) for access control over protected health information (PHI) with data storage on Ceramic.
 XMTP (Extensible Message Transport Protocol) is an open protocol and network for secure, private messaging between patients and physicians.

-### Libraries TODO
-- [Zero Knowledge Unique Patient Identifier Key in a Soul Bound NFT](https://app.dework.xyz/hackfs-dhealth-colle/suggestions?taskId=ff0c50bf-3c11-4076-8c9c-18d8c46ecf05) - For patients, owning an NFT of their medical data would be like creating a sentry to guard that personal information.
-The NFT would act as a gatekeeper, tracking who requested access, who was granted access, and when—and record all those actions publicly.
-- [Federated Learning](https://app.dework.xyz/hackfs-dhealth-colle/suggestions?taskId=f25f12a9-7e3d-4488-85f7-023f95f75dfe) - Fluence to perform decentralized analysis of human generated data from applications and backends on peer-to-peer networks
-- [Proof of Humanity](https://app.dework.xyz/hackfs-dhealth-colle/suggestions?taskId=db1092b9-91b4-4352-999a-f088ffefd6c8) - The Proof of Attendance Protocol for Sybil Resistant data collection, ensuring that robots aren't selling fake health data.
-- [Reward open-source health innovation](https://app.dework.xyz/hackfs-dhealth-colle/suggestions?taskId=7261a8d8-f1ad-493c-a41c-b70a36507763) - Valist to reward public good open-source health technology innovations using Software License NFTs and proof of open-source contribution.
-- [Querying specific health data](https://app.dework.xyz/hackfs-dhealth-colle/suggestions?taskId=3a546a7f-2aa6-43a1-8dda-08c5a62c83b4) - Tableland for querying the HumanFS for specific data types and time periods.
-- [NFT Health Data Marketplace](https://app.dework.xyz/hackfs-dhealth-colle/main-space-477/projects/nft-health-data-mark) - NFTPort for minting data sets that can be sold to pharmaceutical companies in a health data marketplace.
-- [On-Chain Analytics](https://app.dework.xyz/hackfs-dhealth-colle/suggestions?taskId=0114d499-36ff-4451-9d1a-e870c753e155) - Covalent for Health Data NFT marketplaces, On-Chain Analytics / Dashboards, Health Data Wallets, Health Data Asset tracking, and ROI for NFT generation and sales.

 ## Incentivizing Data Sharing